adamdecaf/leaflet-flattrbutton/README.md

 Set these options:
 * buttonType is 'static' (but you can ignore this option because it is the default value)
-* flattrType is 'thing' (but you can ignore this option because it is the default value)
 * flattrId is '1198724' (this is important)

 ```html